beefytech/Beef_website/beef-lang.org/content/ide/documentation.md

 ## Documentation comments

-The IDE allows for documenting types and methods with `///` or `/** */`.
+The IDE allows for documenting types and methods with `///` or `/** */` (wich one of these you use doesn't matter).
 Autocomplete suggestions, as well as prompts while calling/using the documented types or functions, will display their documentation.

 ```C#
 static